adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-writing-javascript-that-conforms-to-progressive-enhancement.md

 But, more *commonly* and most *importantly*, is when a browser lacks support for one or more APIs that your app tries to implement.
 This point is well worth labouring over and I will demonstrate this shortly.

-## 3. Javascript does not degrade gracefully without developer intervention (unlike HTML and CSS).

-HTML and CSS degrade (or enhance depending on the way you see things) without any extra effort.
+**3. Unlike HTML and CSS, Javascript does not degrade gracefully without developer intervention.** HTML and CSS degrade (or enhance depending on the way you see things) without any extra effort.
 Consider `<input type="email">` and `border-radius`.
 When unsupported, the input reverts to a standard text control and forgoes curved borders.
 No harm, no foul.

 When it comes to Javascript the same cannot be said.
 If the browser tries to execute code it can't handle, an error occurs &mdash; sometimes an irrevocable one.
 As an example, try running the following in IE8: